 In November 2011, the Company and the buyer extended the sales contract described above until December 31, 2012 to allow the buyer additional time to gain the required approvals for development.
 In recognition of the additional expense on the part of the buyer to obtain the required development approvals the Company agreed to lower the contract price of the parcel by \$50,000 to \$155,000.
 In January 2013, the Company and the buyer further extended the sales contract until December 31, 2013 to allow the buyer additional time as described above.
-In February 2014 the Company and the buyer further extended the sales contract until December 31, 2014.
+During 2014 the buyer continued to expend its own resources on the application process and moving the project forward.
+In January 2015 the Company and the buyer further extended the sales contract until December 31, 2015.
 However, the Company can make no assurances that the required approvals will be granted, or if granted, the timing thereof.